some-natalie/some-natalie/_recipes/country-bread.md

 ## Directions

-### Starter (night before)
+### Starter (night before or morning the day before)

 1. Mix all of the ingredients in a bowl.
 1. Cover with plastic wrap and stab a small hole or two in the wrap.
 Place the bowl on the warming pad overnight.

-### Dough (morning of)
+### Dough (morning of or evening the day before)

-1. Mix the starter and all of the ingredients together.
-Rest for 10-15 minutes.
+1. Mix the starter and all of the ingredients together, save for the 30g of flour.
+1. Rest the dough for 10-15 minutes.
-1. Knead with the dough hook on "stir" for another 5-10 minutes, until a cohesive and sticky dough forms.
+1. Knead with the dough hook on "stir" for another 10 minutes or so, adding the 30g of flour (up to 90g) until a cohesive and sticky dough forms.
 Scrape down the sides of the bowl.
 1. Cover the bowl with plastic wrap and stab a small hole or two in the wrap.
 Place bowl on the warming pad until the dough doubles in size, approximately 1.5 hours.
+Alternatively, allow to rise overnight in the refrigerator and take the dough out to warm up.
+Shape once it's at room temperature and you're ready to preheat the oven.

 ### To bake